ParadoxZW/NodeGo/README.md

 ## Todo List
 I'll make effort to let the project become fully functional, more powerful and more beautiful.
-Following functions are important need to be support:
+Following functions are important and need to be support:

 - [ ] change color of stone
 - [ ] resign